Asadora!: Plot

 In 1959, just moments before Typhoon Vera makes landfall at the Port of Nagoya, 12-year-old Asa Asada frantically seeks help from a local obstetrician to help deliver her mother's twelfth child.
 When she witnesses Kasuga attempting a burglary during the storm, Asa is mistaken as a member of the doctor's family and is taken hostage.
 When Kasuga realizes his mistake, he regrets his actions, blaming his hard luck after returning from World War II as bomber pilot.
 He protects Asa from the storm's damage, and the pair work together to distribute food to flood victims by flying a stolen airplane.

 As they search the area for Asa's home, they see a large monster's footprint in the debris.
 Kasuga and Asa locate two of her siblings stranded on a rooftop with the obstetrician, who is holding a newborn child.
 Asa saves them from the monster, but discovers that Kasuga is wounded.
 He guides Asa as she flies the plane back to land, and Asa confesses her wish to keep the airplane.
 Asa attempts to blackmail the plane's owner, who is secretly using the aircraft to smuggle drugs, and he signs over the plane to her before going into police custody.

-Five years later, Asa is 17 years old and operating an aircraft company with Kasuga.
-Kasuga is visited by Colonel Shissoji, a former military commander, who shows him a recent photo of the same monster they encountered years earlier.
+In 1964, Asa is 17 years old and operating an aircraft company with Kasuga.
+Kasuga is visited by Colonel Jissoji, a former military commander, who shows him a recent photo of the same monster they encountered years earlier.
 Attempting to research the monster on her own, Asa meets young scholar Keiichi Nakaido at the National Museum of Nature and Science, who has photo evidence of the monster among the disorganized research left by his mentor, Shinnosuke Yodogawa.
-Colonel Shissoji gives Asa and Kasuga a secret mission to protect the opening ceremonies of the 1964 Olympic Games by converting their aircraft into a makeshift fighter plane.
-Meanwhile, Asa is pressured by her school friend Yoneko to accompany her to Tokyo for a singing audition, keeping it secret from their close friend Miyako.
-Restaurant owner Kinuyo, now acting as the remaining Asada children's adoptive mother, defends them against local bullies when the youngest child, Koshichi, claims to remember seeing the monster even though he was less than a day old during the typhoon.
+Colonel Jissoji gives Asa and Kasuga a secret mission to protect the opening ceremonies of the 1964 Olympic Games by converting their aircraft into a makeshift fighter plane.
+Meanwhile, Asa is pressured by her school friend Yone to accompany her to Tokyo for a talent agent meeting, keeping it secret from their close friend Miyako.
+Restaurant owner Kinuyo, now acting as the remaining Asada children's adoptive mother, defends them against local bullies.